-In their ruthless parody of Bad Synthesis Apologetics a la Futuyma, Svensson and Berger (2019) model all the stages of truth in the same paper: first they misrepresent the notion of mutation-biased adaptation as an absurdity contrary to basic principles (see Bad Takes #3 and Bad Takes #4), then they present the actual theory but insist that the evidence is inconclusive and that the phenomenon is unlikely for technical reasons of population genetics, and finally, implicitly admitting that the phenomenon is real and that the theory is correct, they describe it as trivial and familiar:
+Svensson and Berger (2019)— in an article that reads like a Sokal’s hoax of Bad Synthesis Apologetics— model all the stages of truth in the same paper: (1) they dismiss strawman versions (e.g., mutation as an independent cause of adaptation) as absurd (see Bad Takes #3 and Bad Takes #4), (2) they present a clumsy version of the theory but dispute the evidence and declare it implausible based on a list of fake theoretical restrictions, and (3) finally, implicitly admitting that the phenomenon is real and that the theory we proposed is correct, they describe it as trivial and familiar:

 These studies therefore only exemplify how historical contingency and mutational history interact with selection during adaptation to novel environments [31, 38, 52], entirely in line with standard evolutionary theory and the uncontroversial insight that different genomic regions contribute differentially to adaptation driven by selection, with mutations merely providing the genetic input .

-In this way, the reader is guided through the stages of truth from heresy to textbook wisdom.
+In this way, the reader is guided through the stages of truth from patent absurdity to yesterday’s news.

-However, our focus here is only on the end-point of this progression, in which Svensson and Berger (2019) give the impression that the new work on mutation-biased adaptation represents familiar textbook wisdom, so that the results induce no changes in evolutionary reasoning, raise no new questions, and suggest no new priorities for research.
+However, our focus here is only on the end-point of this progression, in which Svensson and Berger (2019) give the impression that the new work on mutation-biased adaptation represents ordinary textbook knowledge, so that these new results induce no changes in evolutionary reasoning, raise no new questions, and suggest no new priorities for research.
 The specific implication of the passage above is that these findings are merely a matter of “contingency” and present nothing original or new relative to the contents of references 31, 38 and 52.

-Yet contingency is not a mechanistic theory: it is an explanatory concept indicating that a system is non-equilibrium, so that the state of the system cannot be predicted without knowing the initial conditions and detailed dynamics.
+Yet contingency is not a causal theory: it is an explanatory concept indicating that a system is non-equilibrium, so that the state of the system cannot be predicted without knowing the initial conditions and detailed dynamics.
 The notion of contingency, by itself, does not provide a theory of the dynamics.
-If we try to answer the odd question, “what does contingency predict about how the mutation spectrum shapes the spectrum of adaptive substitutions?” then we will get nowhere without a theory for the dynamics, and this theory will not be about contingency (an empty explanatory concept), but about the dynamical issue of how the details of mutation rates influence the spectrum of adaptive substitutions.
+If we try to answer the odd question, “what does contingency predict about how the mutation spectrum shapes the spectrum of adaptive substitutions?” then we will get nowhere without a theory for the dynamics, and this theory will have no need for a concept of contingency (an explanatory concept, not a cause of anything), but will directly addresses how the details of mutation rates influence the spectrum of adaptive substitutions.

 The introduction and rapid spread of Drosophila subobscura in the New World two decades ago provide an opportunity to determine the predictability and rate of evolution of a geographic cline.
 In ancestral Old World populations, wing length increases clinally with latitude.
 In North American populations, no wing length cline was detected one decade after the introduction.
 After two decades, however, a cline has evolved and largely converged on the ancestral cline.
 The rate of morphological evolution on a continental scale is very fast, relative even to rates measured within local populations.
 Nevertheless, different wing sections dominate the New versus Old World clines.
 Thus, the evolution of geographic variation in wing length has been predictable, but the means by which the cline is achieved is contingent.

 Reference 52 is Good, et al (2017), a deep sequencing study of samples from Lenski’s LTEE (long-term evolution experiment).
 This is mainly an empirical analysis of allele trajectories and clonal interference and so on.
-There are no explicit claims for an effect of mutation bias on the spectrum of adaptive substitutions (mutation bias is mentioned only in relation to mutators, but they generate a lot of hitch-hikers so this does not establish an effect of mutation bias on adaptation).
-Indeed, the presentation of results indicates in various places (e.g., the comments on parallelism) that the authors are not paying attention to the issue of how mutation bias influences probabilities of beneficial changes.
+There are no explicit claims for an effect of mutation bias on the spectrum of adaptive substitutions (mutation bias is mentioned only in relation to mutators, but mutators generate a lot of hitch-hikers in this experiment, so that the influence of mutators on the set of adaptive changes is not clearly established).
+Indeed, the presentation of results indicates in various places (e.g., the comments on parallelism) that Good et al are not paying attention to the issue of how mutation bias influences probabilities of beneficial changes.

 What is going on here?
-For the naive reader, the richness of the satire by Svensson and Berger (2019) may obscure their aims.
-The reader will surely lose track of all the different ways that they avoid the real issues, and that is the point: they are illustrating all the different ways of not addressing the novelty of (1) a formal pop-gen theory that focuses on the introduction process, and which makes novel predictions about evolution based on tendencies of variation (addressing aspects of trends, GP maps, findability, etc), in a way that directly contradicts the classic Haldane-Fisher “mutation pressure” argument, and (2) empirical results confirming a distinctive prediction of this theory, namely effects of mutation biases on adaptation (not requiring neutrality or high mutation rates), contradicting a long neo-Darwinian tradition of dismissing internal biases in evolution.
+Svensson and Berger (2019) seem intent on illustrating how to avoid addressing the novelty of (1) a formal pop-gen theory that focuses on the introduction process, and which makes novel predictions about evolution based on tendencies of variation (addressing aspects of parallelism, trends, GP maps, findability, etc), in a way that directly contradicts the classic Haldane-Fisher “mutation pressure” argument, and (2) empirical results confirming a distinctive prediction of this theory, namely effects of mutation biases on adaptation (not requiring neutrality or high mutation rates), contradicting a long neo-Darwinian tradition of dismissing internal biases in evolution.

 One way to avoid these key issues is to engage in whataboutery, i.e., responding to an issue by demanding attention to a second issue.
 What about other research?
 What about selection?
 Whataboutery provides the writer an opportunity to engage the reader on some related topic, e.g., for purposes of name-dropping.
-Apropos, rather than expanding the reader’s knowledge by offering insightful and detailed explanations of new and poorly known studies on the topic of mutation bias and molecular adaptation, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.
+Rather than taking the opportunity to educate readers on the details of a new and exciting — but poorly known — body of work on mutation bias and molecular adaptation, i.e., the ostensible topic of their commentary, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.

-To understand how the game works, consider a completely unrelated claim of novelty, e.g., the invention of a telephone 150 years ago.
-The critic of novelty may object as follows: You say there is something new here?
-No, nothing new at all!
-This is merely a device, and humans have been making devices for centuries!
+To understand how this game works, consider a completely unrelated example, namely the invention of a telephone 150 years ago (image).
+The novelty-hating curmudgeon may object as follows: You say there is something new here?
+How arrogant to make such a claim!
+There is nothing new here at all!
+This is merely an engineered device, and inventors have been crafting devices for centuries!
 I could show you 15 devices from just the past few years that are more impressive than this one, with more parts.
-I could build an identical device in an afternoon for $20.
-There is no new fundamental technology here, merely pieces of wood and metal and wire!
-There are no new basic principles at work, merely electrical currents and vibrations controlled by magnets.
+You have done nothing to acknowledge this past work.
+Have you no respect?
+There is no fundamentally new technology here, merely pieces of wood and metal and wire!
+I could build something like this in an afternoon for $25.
+There are no new electrical or mechanical principles at work, merely electrical currents and vibrations controlled by magnets.
 It looks like other devices I have seen.
 I could break it easily with a hammer.
 I doubt that it can fly like an airplane.

-The problem is not that these objections are false statements when considered in isolation.
-The problem is that they fail to address the crucial issue: the telephone prototype instantiates a generalizable technology to support remote voice communication through electrical wires.
+The problem is not that these objections are false statements.
+They could all be true.
+The problem is that they fail to address the crucial issue: the telephone prototype instantiates a generalizable technology to support remote voice communication through wires, thus over long distances.

-What is the true significance, in a nutshell?
+What is the actual significance of recent work on mutation-biased adaptation?
 The essence of neo-Darwinism is a dichotomy of variation and selection, in which variation merely provides raw materials (substance, not form), and selection is the source of order, shape, and direction.
-Theories of internal biases directly contradict neo-Darwinism.
+Theories of evolution subject to internal biases directly contradict neo-Darwinism and were considered heretical.
 The argument of Haldane and Fisher that such theories are incompatible with population genetics (see Bad takes #2) was eagerly adopted by the architects of modern neo-Darwinism, yet (1) this classic conclusion is unwarranted theoretically and (2) its implications are refuted empirically.
-These two provocative claims are established by the line of work on mutation-biased adaptation; they are not part of textbook knowledge; they are not established in well known studies cited by Svensson and Berger to illustrate scientific name-dropping.
+These two provocative claims are established by recent work on mutation-biased adaptation; they are not part of textbook knowledge; they are not established in well known studies cited by Svensson and Berger to illustrate scientific name-dropping.